Continuation maps for the Morse fundamental group: A continuation map for the Morse fundamental group

-As shown in the previous two lemmas, $\phi_F(\ell)$ is the image of the boundary of the disk $\mathcal{M}((z,0),M\times\{1\})$ by ${\rm ev}_{f_2}$.
-To show that $\phi_F(\ell)$ is trivial, we must study the overall structure of $\mathcal{M}((z,0),M\times\{1\})$, or more specifically its image by ${\rm ev}_{f_2}$.
 This moduli space is a disk formed of the union of moduli spaces of broken trajectories where the first break is in a critical point of the form $(q,1)$, for $q\in\text{Crit}(f_2)$ (we also include the boundaries of these moduli spaces, which may give us breaks in $M\times\{0\}$, but we will simply see these types of broken trajectories as appearing in the boundaries of the other type of moduli space, which are of dimension 2).
-Depending on the index of this critical point $q$, each moduli space has a different contribution to ${\rm ev}_{f_2}(\mathcal{M}((z,0),M\times\{1\}))$.
+Depending on the index of this critical point $q$, each moduli space has a different contribution to $\overline{\mathcal{M}}((z,0),M\times\{1\})$ and to the evaluation of its boundary.